 Price: $500/field trip; $250/field trip for Teacher Learning Community members

 There is much that we don’t know about restoration, but your students are about to help us tackle this land management challenge first-hand at Crystal Cove State Park.
-This six-week program, consisting of two field trips to Crystal Cove State Park and an integrated in-class curriculum that is aligned with the Next Generation Science Standards, immerses fifth grade students in the science of restoration.
+This multi-week program, consisting of two field trips to Crystal Cove State Park and an integrated in-class curriculum that is aligned with the Next Generation Science Standards, immerses fifth grade students in the science of restoration.
 Students work with scientists to ask questions, collect data, and analyze their findings in order to identify the best strategies to use in restoring Crystal Cove State Park’s Moro Canyon.
 Limited spots available each year.